Do I Need a Resume for My College Applications?

+Do I Need a Resume for My College Applications?

 Colleges that do not accept resumes

 Some schools fully recognize that you are, in many cases, not even yet a legal adult, let alone one whose career accomplishments would necessitate a resume.
-The University of Virginia explicitly states: “We do not accept resumes, research papers, or supplemental application items…” In 2018, Duke University adopted a similar ban on resume submission for undergraduate hopefuls.
+The University of Virginia explicitly states: “We do not accept resumes, research abstracts, or writing portfolios.”
+In 2018, Duke University adopted a similar ban on resume submission for undergraduate hopefuls.
 Yale is a smidgen less concrete, warning that, “Generally speaking, applicants should not submit additional résumés, except in the case of professional employment experience in the performing arts.”
 The New Haven gatekeepers go on to elaborate that they have zero interest in hearing about more than your ten most recent/important activities already included elsewhere in the application.
 Tufts University is another elite institution that is a full-fledged member of Team No-Resume, stating that “we are not able to accept a supplemental resume of activities.”
 Before you submit a single resume with one of your applications, carefully read the admissions homepages of all of your prospective schools to make sure that they don’t have a comparably discouraging language.

 Colleges that require resumes

 On the other end of the spectrum, certain schools/programs such as Cornell University’s prestigious School of Hotel Administration require you to submit a resume with your application.
 The vaunted Eastman School of Music at the University of Rochester has an identical requirement.
 Resumes will also be necessary for all pursuits within the University of Michigan’s School of Music, Theater & Dance.
 The University of Wisconsin-Madison only demands a curriculum vitae from prospective undergraduate business students.
 While many universities used to require the submission of resume for all incoming students, regardless of major, it is rare to come across such a mandate in 2019.
 Florida State University is one of the more prominent schools that still falls into this category, although it has shifted to “strongly recommended” status in recent years.

 Colleges that encourage resume submission